Zimbra-Community/owncloud-zimlet/README.md

 Then as Zimbra user: zmproxyctl restart

 This will add ownCloud under the same domain as your Zimbra server: https://zimbraserver.example.com/owncloud/

-Modify the default COS to expand the Zimlets menu by default: zmprov mc default zimbraPrefZimletTreeOpen TRUE

 In the ownCloud server, comment a line in the css so the Deleted Items menu becomes visible in Zimbra: